Sales management must adapt to the new markets and embrace other views for growth achievement.

 At this point, sales management was excluded from the conversation as the team brought me up to speed with some background information that they deemed relevant to the current challenges.

 Firstly, the sales manager had been with the company for some time, firstly as a top seller for them and then promoted about two years ago to the national sales manager role.
 There had been a small amount of churn in the sales team, but nothing that alarmed them.
 The team had strong product knowledge and provided excellent customer management.
 On enquiring about their products, I was told they were good, if not market-leading products, and recently a new product was released that was well accepted into the market.

 After further discussion, the best course of action was to go and have a talk with the sales manager and get his perspective on what was happening.
 The sales manager of the business had developed over time from different people contributing skills through hiring.
 It was fragmented but typical of what you find in companies that evolve their sales management practices.
-On being introduced to Rohan, he was a likable type of person and a well-groomed corporate player.
-As we started to talk it was apparent that he was a roll up your sleeves type of person and preferred to be out from behind the desk.
+On being introduced to Rohan, he was a likeable type of person and a well-groomed corporate player.
+As we started to talk, it was apparent that he was a roll-up-your-sleeves type of person and preferred to be out from behind the desk.
 The discussion was showing he was a good seller and could add value to his team’s skill set.

-1. His first line of defense was to spend time coaching the worst performers.
-If he could raise their performance then that would definitely lift the top line.
+1. His first line of defence was to spend time coaching the worst performers.
+If he could raise their performance, then that would definitely lift the top line.

 2. Rohan’s second line of defence was to instigate a new business drive.
-To make sure that every team member made new business calls and spend time finding opportunities.
+To make sure that every team member made new business calls and spent time finding opportunities.